A step-by-step tutorial on how to paint thermofoil cabinets to ensure the paint adheres!

 Once the doors are fully dry, apply your second coat.
 I would highly recommend not re-hanging the doors for several days beyond the drying time recommended on the can.
 I know it’s tough to be patient, but you don’t want any areas to scratch or get chipped when you’re trying to get the doors back up.
 The extra time will be worth the wait!

 I couldn’t be happier with the results!
 I won’t say 100% that it looks like a factory finish, but I would say it’s 95% of the way there.
 And to be fair, I’m likely the only one that notices any flaws because most people don’t put their nose right up to cabinets at a 45 degree angle to inspect paint lines, right? 😉

 I loved the paint line so much (and it’s self-leveling properties) that I’m using it now to paint all the trim in our office.

-I absolutely love the velvety sheen of the paint!
+I absolutely love the soft velvety sheen of the paint!

 After nearly eight months, the finish is just as good as the day I painted them!
 We use this powder bathroom daily (I even brush my teeth and do my make-up in here before I head out the door).
 We haven’t had any issues with chips, scratches, etc. so at this point, I think it is holding up really well!

 So, do you think you’d try painting your own thermofoil cabinets?
 Have you had success doing so in the past?
 I’d love to hear!